Saturday, January 31, 2026

 Bob, Columbia White, Mary Helen Bryant, Nolan WVa c 1943

 Won’t say much yet.
-Mom with her good friend (sister in law) and youngest brother, presumably at home,!
-A company shanty in a coal town.
+Mom with her good friend (sister in law) and youngest brother, presumably at home, a company shanty in a coal town.

 Monday, January 26, 2026